-Vehicle Detectors and Loop Layout for Openings less than 28 feet
+Vehicle Detectors and Loop Layout for Openings less than 28 feet\

-^{} NOTE: A minimum of three (3) detectors are required for this type of gate.
+\ NOTE: A minimum of three (3) detectors are required for this type of gate.

-Vehicle Detectors and Loop Layout for Openings greater than 28 feet
+Vehicle Detectors and Loop Layout for Openings greater than 28 feet\

-$[\]ensuremath{^{}}$ NOTE: A minimum of three (3) detectors are required for this type of gate.
+$\ensuremath{^{}}$ NOTE: A minimum of three (3) detectors are required for this type of gate.

-INSTALLING PHOTOELECTRIC SENSORS
+INSTALLING PHOTOELECTRIC SENSORS FOR SECONDARY ENTRAPMENT PROTECTION ONLY

-Refer to Figure 6-9 to help plan the most appropriate mounting positions for any photo-eyes being installed.
-If there are no other secondary external entrapment protection devices (like edge sensors), then at least two photoelectric sensors are required to guard the gate in each direction of travel, and, if tripped, the operator will temporarily stop the gate.
+Refer to Figure 6-9 to help plan the most appropriate placement for the photo eyes being installed as secondary entrapment protection devices.
+If no other secondary external entrapment protection devices (like edge sensors) are installed, then at least two photoelectric sensors are required to guard the gate in each direction of travel.
+If the photo eyes are tripped, the operator will temporarily stop the gate.

-Consult a photo eye sensor manual for wiring details.
+Consult a photoelectric sensor manual for wiring details.
 Make all electrical connections to Smart DC Controller as shown in Figure 6-10.